TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-dev.rst

 executes an ``await`` expression, the running Task gets suspended, and the event loop executes the next Task.

-To schedule a callback from a different OS thread, the :meth:`loop.call_soon_threadsafe` method should be used.
+To schedule a callback kutoka a different OS thread, the :meth:`loop.call_soon_threadsafe` method should be used.
 Example::

     loop.call_soon_threadsafe(callback, *args)

-Almost all asyncio objects are not thread safe, which is typically not a problem unless there is code that works with them from outside of a Task or a callback.
+Almost all asyncio objects are not thread safe, which is typically not a problem unless there is code that works with them kutoka outside of a Task or a callback.
 If there's a need for such code to call a low-level asyncio API, the :meth:`loop.call_soon_threadsafe` method should be used, e.g.::

     loop.call_soon_threadsafe(fut.cancel)

-To schedule a coroutine object from a different OS thread, the :func:`run_coroutine_threadsafe` function should be used.
+To schedule a coroutine object kutoka a different OS thread, the :func:`run_coroutine_threadsafe` function should be used.
 It returns a :class:`concurrent.futures.Future` to access the result::